aquasecurity/tracee/docs/docs/flags/stores.1.md

 - **process.max-threads**=*size*: Enable the process tree store and set the maximum number of threads to cache in the process tree.
 Default is 0 (thread tracking disabled to save memory).
 This is an LRU cache that will evict least recently accessed entries when full. **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.

-- **process.use-procfs**: Enable the process tree store and enable procfs initialization and querying.
-When enabled, Tracee will:
-  - Scan procfs during initialization to fill all existing processes and threads.
-  - Query specific processes at runtime in case of missing information caused by missing events.

-  **Note**: Using this option automatically enables process, so you don't need to also specify `--stores process`.
-The procfs query might increase the feature toll on CPU and memory.
-The runtime query might have a snowball effect on lost events, as it will reduce the system resources in the processes of filling missing information.
+**Note**: Procfs initialization happens automatically when the process tree is enabled.
+At startup, Tracee scans `/proc` to populate the process tree with all existing processes and threads, ensuring complete process ancestry information is available.

 ## EXAMPLES